KPB-US/dispatch-display/README.md

 - DISPLAY_TTL
 - CALL_HISTORY_LIMIT
 - ADDRESS_SUFFIX (for helping GoogleMaps find the location in your area)
+- LOG_LEVEL
 2. Update the list of `STATIONS` in server.js.
-3. Update the `parseFrom911` function in server.js to parse your JSON data into the object used by dispatch-display:
+3. Update the `parse` function in lib/parser.js to parse your JSON data into the object used by dispatch-display:
 ```
 {
   callNumber: null,